 - Procure packaging for your shipment.
 EHS is happy to provide any required labels when needed, but the shipper must provide proper packaging.
 It is advised that new packaging materials be purchased for the shipment of regulated items.

-- Drop off your package at MailTech.
-In order to address any last minute issues, EHS encourages shippers to bring their package(s) to MailTech.
-Personally delivering your package to MailTech allows EHS personnel a final review of your packaging, documentation and labeling so that your shipment is successful.
+- Have EHS review your package.
+In order to address any last minute issues, EHS encourages shippers to bring their package(s) to EHS or arrange a meeting with an EHS shipping specialist to review your shipment at MailTech.
+This allows EHS personnel a final review of your packaging, documentation and labeling to help facilitate a successful shipment and avoid fines.

 Ready to Ship?

 **Mailtech has moved to the TTU Grantham Building at 608 Knoxville!
 You must contact them by phone at 806-742-2286 or email email@example.com to dropping off or shipping out a package.**